 • How AI connects to critical thinking (AI makes the ability to evaluate and question more important, not less)

 Structural Learning Thinking Framework helps assess AI output.
 Learners use coloured cards for specific tasks.
 Red "Evaluate" cards assess AI quality.
 Blue "Compare" cards check AI answers against textbooks.
-Orange "Target" cards find incorrect AI vocabulary (Researcher names and dates not included as not present in original).
+Orange "Target" cards find incorrect AI vocabulary.

 5 Prompting Secrets for Better Results